 Your most valuable aid in negotiating the subtleties and complexities of the culture is a command of the Dutch language.
 Most Dutch people speak English well, despite protestations to the contrary.
 This is especially true in urban and suburban areas and in towns frequented by tourists.
 If your English is good, you can get along very well in the Netherlands, at a superficial level.
 In the long run, however, this will not be enough.
 The value of mastering the Dutch language must not be underestimated.
 Vast and invaluable domains of social, cultural and professional experience will open up to someone who understands and speaks Dutch.

 There are a number of effective ways of making the Dutch language your own.
-Delft MaMa provides in a blog an extensive overview of various Dutch courses in and around Delft.
-Below you will find a selection of Dutch language courses in Delft area.
+Below you will find a selection of Dutch language courses in Delft, The Hague and Rotterdam area.

 If you would like to participate in one of the Dutch courses mentioned below, please follow the enrolment instructions provided by the programme of your choice or contact the provider directly.

 - TU Delft - English Language course at the Centre for Languages and Academic Skills.

 TU Delft facilitates Dutch language courses accessible for employees and their partners.
 You can find multiple options in Dutch for foreigners.
 The department uses the ‘Delftse methode’ which is known to be a more natural way to learn.
 Levels go from Beginners to Advanced and preparation for the NT2 State exam. read more.